 where a_t , b_t , c_t and θ_t are once again constant in normal times, but become time-varying following a displacement.
 While these coefficients still depend on the properties of the environment, their functional form depends on agents' higher order beliefs.
-Specifically, since agents are forecasting future endogenous outcomes, they need to forecast other agents' future beliefs.
-While partial equilibrium thinking helps to pin down uninformed agents' higher order beliefs (they simply assume that all agents trade on their own private information and that this is common knowledge), it allows for more flexibility about informed agents' higher order beliefs.
+Since agents are forecasting endogenous outcomes, they need to forecast other agents' beliefs.
+While partial equilibrium thinking helps to pin down uninformed agents' higher order beliefs (they think that all agents trade on their own private information and that this is common knowledge), it does not discipline informed agents' higher order beliefs.
+We therefore need to make additional assumptions about informed traders' beliefs.

-In this section, we consider two cases.34 First, we let informed agents understand uninformed agents' biased beliefs, which in turn implies that they understand that mispricing is predictable.
+In this section, we consider two cases, and show how results vary depending on informed traders' higher order beliefs.34 First, we let informed agents understand uninformed agents' biased beliefs, which in turn implies that they understand that mispricing is predictable.
 Second, we consider the case where informed agents mistakenly believe that all other agents are rational and extract the right information from prices.
 We refer to the first type of speculators as being "PET-aware," and to the second type as being "PET-unaware."
 This lines up with the distinction in practical asset management between investors who think about behavioral biases in the market, and those who only concentrate on the gap between market prices and their estimates of fundamentals.

 Figure 4 contrasts the dynamics of equilibrium outcomes in normal times and following a displacement, with and without speculative motives.
 As in the case without speculation, panel (a) shows that normal times dynamics only exhibit a small degree of momentum and speculative motives keep prices closer to fundamentals.
-After a displacement shock, however, panel (b) of Figure 4 makes clear that the dynamics heavily depend on the behavior of informed speculators.
-When informed agents understand other agents' biases, they engage in destabilizing speculation and amplify the bubble.
-Intuitively, when informed agents realize that mispricing is predictable, they understand that higher prices today translate into more optimistic beliefs by uninformed agents and higher prices tomorrow.
-This increases informed agents' expected capital gains and induces them to demand more of the asset today, inflating prices further (as in De Long et al. 1990).
-At some point the extrapolation of uninformed agent runs out of steam as PET traders' beliefs are disappointed (by the same mechanism described in Section 2.4).
-When this is the case,
+After a displacement shock, however, panel (b) makes clear that the dynamics are influenced by the behavior of

 34While we only consider the case where all informed traders are either "PET-aware" or "PET-unaware" and this is common knowledge to them, Abreu and Brunnermeier (2002) provide a comprehensive study of how higher order beliefs in forecasting future outcomes can make mispricing persistent before the eventual bursting of the bubble.
-Our paper is complementary to theirs and our core contribution considers a very distinct channel, which is why we shut down speculative motives in the main part of our analysis: our focus is on how higher order beliefs affect inference from past outcomes and provides an explanation of why mispricing might exist in the first place, which is instead taken as given in Abreu and Brunnermeier (2002).
+Our paper is complementary to theirs and our core contribution considers a very distinct channel, which is why we shut down speculative motives in the main part of our analysis: our focus is on how higher order beliefs affect inference from past outcomes and provides an explanation of why mispricing might exist in the first place, which they instead take as given.